stackotter/galah/Readme.md

 }
 ```

-With Python-style whitespace-based scoping we can make it look scriptier, but maybe that's
+With Python-style whitespace-based scoping we could make it look scriptier, but maybe that's
 not worth the downsides?

 ```python